webex/webex-android-sdk-example-push-notification-server/README.md

 # Overview

-[Cisco Spark Android SDK](https://developer.ciscospark.com/sdk-for-android.html) enables you to embed [Cisco Spark](https://www.ciscospark.com/) calling and meeting experience into your Android mobile application.
+[Cisco Webex Android SDK](https://developer.webex.com/sdk-for-android.html) enables you to embed [Cisco Webex](https://www.webex.com/) calling and meeting experience into your Android mobile application.
 The SDK provides APIs to make and receive audio/video calls.
 In order to receive audio/video calls, the user needs to be notified when someone is calling the user.

-This sample Webhook/Push Notification Server demonstrates how to write a server application to receive [Incoming Call Notification](https://developer.ciscospark.com/sdk-for-android.html) from Cisco Spark and use [Google Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/) to notify the mobile application.
+This sample Webhook/Push Notification Server demonstrates how to write a server application to receive [Incoming Call Notification](https://developer.webex.com/sdk-for-android.html) from Cisco Webex and use [Google Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/) to notify the mobile application.

 For more information about Google push notification, please see [Firebase Guides](https://firebase.google.com/docs/guides/).